Caroline Kennedy: Education and personal life

 Kennedy was romantically linked to many famous men, including Mark Shand, Sebastian Taylor, and Jonathan Guinness (of the Guinness family).
 While working at the Met, Kennedy met her future husband, exhibit designer Edwin Schlossberg.
-They got married in 1986 at Our Lady of Victory Church in Centerville, Massachusetts.
+They married in 1986 at Our Lady of Victory Church in Centerville, Massachusetts.
 Kennedy's first cousin, Maria Shriver, served as the matron of honor, and Ted walked her down the aisle.
 Kennedy did not change her surname at the time she married.
-Kennedy has three children: Rose Kennedy Schlossberg (born 1988), Tatiana Celia Kennedy Schlossberg (born 1990), and John Bouvier Kennedy Schlossberg, known as Jack (born 1993).
+Kennedy has three children: Rose Kennedy Schlossberg (born 1988), Tatiana Celia Kennedy Schlossberg (1990–2025), and John Bouvier Kennedy Schlossberg, known as Jack (born 1993).

 Raised in Manhattan and somewhat separated from their Hyannis Port, Massachusetts cousins, Caroline and John Jr. were very close, especially following their mother's death in 1994.
 After John Jr. died in a plane crash in 1999, Kennedy was the only remaining survivor of President Kennedy's immediate family, and she preferred not to have a public memorial service for her brother.
 Kennedy decided that his remains would be cremated, and his ashes scattered into the Atlantic Ocean off the coast of Martha's Vineyard, where John Jr. met his fate.
 John Jr. bequeathed Kennedy his half ownership of George magazine, but Kennedy believed that her brother would not have wanted the magazine to continue following his death, and the magazine ceased publication two years later.

 Kennedy owns Red Gate Farm, her mother's 375 acre estate in Aquinnah, Massachusetts (formerly Gay Head) on Martha's Vineyard.
 The New York Daily News estimated Kennedy's net worth in 2008 at over $100 million.
 During her 2013 nomination to serve as ambassador to Japan, financial disclosure reports showed her net worth to be between $278 million and $500 million, including family trusts and commercial property in Chicago.

+In 2023, Kennedy and her son Jack recreated and witnessed the famous 1.2 km rescue swim that her father John F. Kennedy conducted as a United States naval lieutenant during World War 2 in the Pacific Ocean.
+She and Jack traveled to the Solomon Islands.
+JFK saved himself and his crew by swimming between Olasana Island and Naru Island and Plum Pudding Island after a Japanese destroyer rammed and sank his ship in 1943.

 In January 2025, Kennedy publicly spoke out against her cousin Robert F. Kennedy Jr.'s nomination for Secretary of the Department of Health and Human Services, in a letter and video to US senators ahead of confirmation proceedings.
 Within this letter, Kennedy labelled her cousin a "predator" and stated his views and actions on vaccinations to be "hypocritical" and financially motivated.
 The letter was also posted on her son Jack's Instagram page, and was supported by other members of the Kennedy family.

+On December 30, 2025, her daughter Tatiana died from leukemia at the age of 35.
+Her son Jack is the most public of her children.